 Is a solar generator better than a gas generator?

-What size solar generator do I need?
+What size solar generator do I need for home backup?

 Can I run a refrigerator on a solar generator?